 OK, got 2 Class A chocobo?
 Just one final step...you need a special "Carob Nut".
 You can get these from a monster called "Vlakorados" near Bone Village on the Northern Continent.
 Vlakorados looks a bit like a dinosaur.
 If he doesn't drop the Carob Nut after battle, just steal it from him.

-Then once you have the black chocobo, you can pick up the HP <-> MP materia from the desert area near the path to Corel, and Quadra Magic materia on an island to the East of Mideel.
-The black chocobo can cross mountains *and* rivers, as well as shallow waters.
+Then once you have the Mountain-River-Shallow-Ocean chocobo, you can pick up the HP <-> MP materia from the desert area near the path to Corel, and Quadra Magic materia on an island to the East of Mideel (the black chocobo can cross mountains and rivers, as well as shallow waters).
 Remember, all of these World Map materia are located in caves.

 Time to move on and find out how to breed a...

-Step one is having the black chocobo, which is already done.
+Step one is having the black chocobo.
 Now you're going to have to capture a "Wonderful" chocobo.
 These are located on the chocobo tracks near Icicle Inn, in the Northern-most continent.
-The Wonderful will always appear with 1 or 2 "Jumping" enemies (the rabbit type creature) only - if you get a rabbit and a wolf, it will be a "Poor" chocobo...
+The Wonderful will always appear with 1 or 2 "Jumping" enemies (the rabbit type creature) only; if you get a rabbit and a wolf, or only wolves, it will be a "Poor" chocobo...
 Capture 4 Wonderful chocobos and send them back to the stables, again with the idea of getting a mix of males and females, so you have one that's the opposite gender to the black chocobo.

-Once you have a chocobo of the opposite gender and you've moved it in to the stables, the next step is to once again race the black and Wonderful chocobos at the Gold Saucer (don't forget the Sylkis and Reagan Greens!).
+Once you have a Wonderful chocobo of the opposite gender to your Mountain-River-Shallow-Water chocobo, and you've moved it in to the stables, the next step is to once again race the Mountain-River-Shallow-Water chocobo and the Wonderful chocobo at the Gold Saucer (don't forget the Sylkis and Reagan Greens!).
 Except in this case, race them all the way up to Class S, the Class above Class A.

-To breed a gold chocobo, you need a "Zeio Nut".
+To breed a Any-Land-Any-Water (gold) chocobo, you need a "Zeio Nut".
 You get these from Goblins on Goblin Island, an island located towards the North-East of the World Map.
 If the Goblins aren't dropping it after the battles, just steal it.

-Breed the black and Wonderful chocobos, using the Zeio Nut.
-You should now be the proud owner of a gold chocobo, or a mountain-river-shallow water-ocean chocobo.
+Breed the S Class Mountain-River-Shallow-Water and Wonderful chocobos, using the Zeio Nut.
+You should now be the proud owner of a gold chocobo.
 Take your new chocobo across the ocean to the very very North-East of the World Map, near Goblin Island.
-Here you'll find an island you can't land on with your airship, as it's all forest...and one cave.
+Here you'll find a hidden island you can't access with any vehicle, as it's all forest surrounded by mountain... and one cave.
 This island is called "Round Island".
-Inside the cave you'll find Final Fantasy VII's ultimate summon materia, Knights of the Round.
+Inside the cave you'll find Final Fantasy VII's ultimate Summon materia, Knights of the Round.

 Your gold chocobo should also be very fast, great for winning races.
 Spend some time collecting the various prizes at the Gold Saucer.